openstack-archive/pylockfile/doc/lockfile.rst

    at the lockfile package level so programmers can implement other locking schemes.

-By default, the :const:`FileLock` object refers to the :class:`mkdirfilelock.MkdirFileLock` class on Windows.
-On all other platforms it refers to the :class:`linkfilelock.LinkFileLock` class.
+By default, the :const:`LockFile` object refers to the :class:`mkdirlockfile.MkdirLockFile` class on Windows.
+On all other platforms it refers to the :class:`linklockfile.LinkLockFile` class.

-When locking a file the :class:`linkfilelock.LinkFileLock` class creates a uniquely named hard link to an empty lock file.
+When locking a file the :class:`linklockfile.LinkLockFile` class creates a uniquely named hard link to an empty lock file.
 That hard link contains the hostname, process id, and if locks between threads are distinguished, the thread identifier.
 For example, if you want to lock access to a file named